-The carrying amounts of the Group's foreign currency denominated monetary assets and monetary liabilities at the balance date expressed in Australian dollars are as follows:
+The carrying amounts of the Group's foreign currency denominated monetary assets and monetary liabilities at the balance date however were Nil.
+Dissolution of the foreign subsidiary Crown Energy occurred on 23 May 2015 and therefore the Group has no material foreign exchange risk at 30 June 2016.